 Today’s employers know that they will need to continuously upgrade the technical skills of their workers as technology changes.
 They are far more likely to express concerns about the broader general skills of their new employees.
 For example, employers are more concerned about the lack of problem-solving skills and verbal and written communication skills among their new employees.
 They want all their employees to have these skills, whether they are working in highly technical fields or not.
 They are also particularly concerned about the ability of their employees to work effectively in teams and with clients and customers from a variety of backgrounds.
 A General Education is the best way to develop these capacities.

-This is true.
+This is NOT a myth; it's TRUE.
 Exposure to ideas and skills in General Education prepare you to be a lifelong learner.
 The skills and knowledge provided by a General Education also must be developed for all college students in more than just the courses they take to satisfy their ‘General Education’ requirements.
 They must be further deepened and developed in a student’s major.